MeyoNeyo/Microbot/runelite-client/src/main/java/net/runelite/client/plugins/microbot/bossing/bryophyta/taskst.md

-after doing banking run and the prayer points are lower then 80% do a altar run also to refil the prayer
+after doing banking run and the prayer points are lower then 80% do an altar run also to refil the prayer

 teleport is done 3 times in a row but just 1 teleport is good enough